 Inground Pool Steps

-Although I live in a warm climate, so I do not actually need to winterize my pool, it is still not warm enough for swimming.
-But I do remove my stainless steel ladder, clean it and then store it away until the spring.
+Although I live in a warm climate, so I do not need to winterize my pool, it is still not warm enough for swimming.
+But I removed my stainless steel ladder, cleaned it, and stored it away until spring.

-I could probably leave it in the pool without any issues but it is so easy to remove and store that I feel I may as well remove it anyway.
-At least my Dolphin robotic pool cleaner has an easier time when I drop it in occasionally during the winter as it no longer has to negotiate the ladder.
+I could probably leave it in the pool without any issues, but it is so easy to remove and store, and I feel I may as well remove it anyway.
+At least my Dolphin robotic pool cleaner has an easier time when I drop it in occasionally during the winter, as it no longer has to negotiate the ladder.

-If you live in a cold climate then I would certainly advise removing a ladder.
-If you will be covering the pool for the winter then removing the steps would be a necessity in order to be able to cover the pool completely.
+If you live in a cold climate, I would certainly advise removing a ladder.
+If you will be covering the pool for the winter, removing the steps would be necessary to completely cover the pool.

 How to get a ladder out of an inground pool